MartinPaulEve/evusheld/2_campaign.md

 ## Legal Advice
 If you are a lawyer with any background in disability discrimination, we would love to [hear from you](mailto:martin@eve.gd).

-## Sign the Petition
-Please [sign this petition](https://petition.parliament.uk/petitions/611884).
-This is not as effective as writing to your MP, but it may still help.

 ## Share Information
 Please share new studies or news items with the group.
 If you don't use Facebook, please email them to [Martin Eve](mailto:martin@eve.gd).